Current status of S-, M- and L-class missions

 The ESA internal assessment phase (Phase 0) for the four M3 candidate missions commenced in Spring 2011.
 The results of these assessments were used to prepare Invitations to Tender that were issued to industry in Autumn 2011.
-These industrial activities started in January 2012 and will continue through 2013.
-The results of these studies will form the basis for the recommendation of missions to enter the definition study phase.
+These industrial activities started in January 2012 and continued through 2013.
+The results of these studies formed the basis for the recommendation of missions to enter the definition study phase.

-In parallel, studies of the scientific instrumentation for the missions are being carried out by consortia of scientific institutes selected by ESA through a number of open calls and financially supported by the ESA Member States.
+In parallel, studies of the scientific instrumentation for the missions were carried out by consortia of scientific institutes selected by ESA through a number of open calls and financially supported by the ESA Member States.